VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 FINALLY.
 This is the fun command.
 It's called `pacstrap` because it uses `pacman` (the system package-manager) to pull the system up by it's bootstraps - We're finally getting this thing rockin`.

-So, lets do it. run `pacstrap /mnt base linux linux-firmware`.
+So, lets do it. run `pacstrap /mnt base base-devel linux linux-firmware linux-headers`.
 That'll take a hot minute and fill you screen with many lines of text.
 When it's done you'll have a very minimal (read: Mostly useless) Linux install done.
 Unfortunately, you can't even boot into it yet as you haven't even installed a boot loader.

 ## Getting The Basics Configured